 Students who fail to observe college regulations will be subject to one or all of the following disciplinary procedures:

-- A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, one staff member, and a student approved, and appointed, by the student success office.
+- A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, one staff member, and a student approved, and appointed, by the Enrollment Management office.

 - Dismissal from college.